rndexe/nowtransmitting/src/programmes/workshops/visualizing-mutations-on-the-agents-of-contagion.md

   them on the spike protein 3d structures (available Bioinformatic software).
   Finally, we can explore the effect of some known mutations on the broader contagion.
+expertname: Meenakshi Iyer and Saurabh Mahajan
+expertbio: >-
+  Meenakshi is a postdoctoral fellow in the Indo-Africa consortium for dengue sequencing, vaccine development and capacity building with Prof. Sudhir Krishna at NCBS, TIFR in Bangalore.
+She works on pathogen genomics and metagenomics studies and genome-wide sequence and structural analysis of viral family proteins.
+She is broadly interested in application of computational biology to translational health science like pathogen surveillance, evolution and vaccine design.

+  Saurabh is an Assistant Professor of Basic Sciences at Atria University in Bangalore.
+He is an evolutionary biologist with a fascination and curiosity for the biological past, which he tries to study using the computational analysis of DNA and protein sequences.
+He is also passionate about teaching undergrads using interactive pedagogical tools, and likes to involve undergraduates in research.
 ---